-Same is the result from a recent NTA study where all the telcos fail to comply with their threshold for good mobile network in terms of Call setup time and Call setup success rate.
+The same is the result from a recent NTA study where all the telcos fail to comply with their threshold for a good mobile network in terms of Call setup time and Call setup success rate.

 The point is we still rely on mobile networks for voice calls and don’t want to resort to data-reliant apps for calls.
 But receiving poor voice quality is a downsize to us.
 We have a more comprehensive post on network fluctuations.
 Kindly visit this post to know more about mobile network fluctuations on mobile phones.

 We do not want to compromise on our voice call as we pay duly for the service but at times we have to endure glitchy, rumbling voice calls.
 It is even worse when we don’t have WiFi or data service to look up for other applications to make the call.
 Even for that, both caller and recipient must have a similar app and data access.
 This may not be possible all the time.
 Check out the advantages and disadvantages of calling over the internet.

 Such occurrences are though not usual.
 They strike us in certain situations as mentioned above.
 But if there are no cell towers, there is no telecom service.
 In cities, most places have good penetration of network signal but a basement, alleys, large housing projects may have a poor signal that brings poor voice quality.
 To the outskirts, remote areas, lack of sufficient cell towers resulting in less signal strength is a major reason.
 But huge traffic on the network also causes poor voice quality on mobile networks.